(17) Purple Efest Batteries not as Advertised

 [* Excuse the odd grammar in some of the above quotes.
 These were taken from Google translations from German or French converted to English.]

 Efest does not "manufacture" their own cells, but rewrap original cells by other manufacturers and them sell them as their own brand.
 The cells that Efest are re-branding are good quality cells for the most part, but the deception Efest and their distributors use to market their batteries is what is dangerous.
+Please be aware that Efest may change what cell that they re-wrap at any point in time, so you may never know for sure what's "inside".

 purple 18650 2800mAh "35A" (* tested as only a 15 amp CDR)